myrqyry/TaikoNationV1/README.md

 - **Human:** Fun, musicality, playability, pattern logic, difficulty accuracy (all 1–10 scale)
 - **RLHF pipeline:** Human ratings are saved for reward learning

 ***

-## Contributions

-We welcome PRs for:
-- Model architectures & optimizations
-- Audio processing, pattern analysis, and visualization enhancements
-- Web/dashboard UX and new export formats
-- Data augmentation and chart importers
-- RLHF integration and evaluation analysis

-***

 ## Cite Us

-If you use our system, please cite:
+If you use this system, please cite the original author:

 ```bibtex
 @inproceedings{halina2021taikonation,